aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/580_App_cmdline/sample-app.md

 ---

-In this challenge you will deploy a sample application using Terraform.
+In this chapter you will deploy a sample application using Terraform.

 The biggest benefit when using Terraform to maintain Kubernetes resources is integration into the Terraform plan/apply life-cycle.
 So you can review planned changes before applying them.